Eleni | From Advertising to Coach, Hypnotherapist & Mind-Trainer

 I moved at a young age from Greece to The Netherlands.
 I was not a big fan of school as most subjects didn't interest me and I felt bored sitting all day in a classroom.
 Nevertheless, I graduated in Tourism Economics and did a post-graduate in Marketing.
 Ever since I can remember I had this urge to experiment, experience and try new things.
 Hobbies, routes to school, studies, jobs, travels, houses.
 By the age of 23 I had travelled the world and had done more jobs than my age would count; from chef to stewardess and from telemarketer to waitress in traditional Dutch clothing.

 Same in my career.
 Over the course of five years I took every opportunity to learn, grow and climb up that career ladder.
 I had a diverse range of job titles in renowned multinational companies; video producer, marketing manager, account manager.
 I would land "dream-job" after "dream-job" but every time again, somehow, I would feel out of place.

 5 THINGS ABOUT ELENI

 In my first job I truly thought I was on top of the world.
 However, after a couple of years, the heavy lifting on my junior shoulders took its toll and I burned out.
 It was my biggest blessing - in hindsight, of course.
-It made me wander down a new path, searching for answers to big life questions.
+It made me wander down a new path, searching for answers to big life questions "who am I?", "why am I here?"
 Many years of books, articles, movies, documentaries, seminars, trainings and courses followed.